CUA health insurance offers

-If you’re looking for a fund and are considering CUA, why not check out the incentives and bonus rewards available for new members.
+If you’re looking for a fund and considering CUA, check out the offers and incentives.

 As Australia’s largest customer-owned financial services provider, CUA offers an extensive range of products and services to suit the needs of customers around Australia.
 This includes a wide variety of hospital and extras cover that provides protection for both the young and the old.

-What extra benefits do I get from being a CUA member?
+What benefits would I get as a CUA member?

 - Cover for kids until the age of 23.
 Your children are covered on family or single-parent policies until the age of 23 or 25 if they’re studying full time.